 Ted Nicholas, the renowned direct response copywriter, says that 73% of buying decisions are made when customers come in contact with the headline.
 In other words, whether or not they buy your product depends on your headline.

-The explosion in great content is competing for reader’s attention.
+The explosion in great content is competing for the reader’s attention.
 With the growth of inbound marketing, your competition is also increasing.
-A Day in the Internet shows that 2 million blog posts and 864,000 hours of video are created every day.
-And, by the time this day is over, 294 billion emails will have been sent.

 When it comes to creating attention-grabbing headlines, you’ve got to find headlines that have received a significant number of social media shares and links.
 You can then model these viral headlines to create more powerful ones.